Skip to content

 TTL: 64

 These differences are burned into the kernel.
-A proxy cannot change them because they're set by your operating system, not your browser.
-This is how sophisticated detection systems identify you even through proxies.
+A proxy cannot change them because they are set by your operating system, not your browser.
+This is how sophisticated detection systems can identify you even through proxies.

 Proxy Limitation